chRyNaN/APAR/README.md

 # apar
 **A**ctivity**P**ub **A**ddress **R**egistry - A de-centralized registrar for servers implementing the ActivityPub Specification.

-This repository proposes this technology and may include an implementation in the future.
+This repository proposes this technology and may include an implementation in the future. apar is meant to compliment [ActivityPub](https://www.w3.org/TR/activitypub/) by providing a de-centralized location, for servers implementing the ActivityPub specification, to register so that their content is easier to find.
+Which enables applications and tools to retrieve the registered ActivityPub servers in the [Fediverse](https://en.wikipedia.org/wiki/Fediverse) and query their data.
+Note that while [ActivityPub](https://www.w3.org/TR/activitypub/) is a W3C Recommendation, apar is currently not.

 ### Naming
 The name **apar** is an acronym for ActivityPub Address Registry.
 After a search, I learned that the [definition](https://www.merriam-webster.com/dictionary/apar) for an apar is